jjloomis/adobe-premiere-creating-a-social-media-video/adding-transitions-and-text/changing-text-in-the-text-template.md

 ## Formatting text

-You should not change the formatting of the text in the template.
-This section is included in case something goes wrong with the formatting of the text as you work on your project.
+You should not change the formatting of the text in the text template.
+This section is only included in case you run into formatting problems while editing the text.

+1. In the Essential Graphics panel, click the Edit tab.
+2.